MoRMatipour/Airbnb-Consumer-Behavior-Dynamics-Post-Pandemic-Insights/README.md

 ## Outcome: Feature Importance Trends (2021–2023)

+Using the feature importance extraction method, we obtained **three separate tables of measures** (one for each year: 2021, 2022, 2023).
+I then **blended these tables manually into a single consolidated table** to make insights clearer and enable easier comparison across years, as well as for creating comparative charts.

 | Feature | 2021 (%) | 2022 (%) | 2023 (%) |
 |---------|----------|----------|----------|
 | Price | 14.89 | 11.05 | 12.20 |